italian dessert recipes

 Butterscotch Bars

 This recipe only uses half the bag of butterscotch morsels - and I just double the recipe to use 'em all up.
 And don't worry if you have an 11 ounce bag - it will still double fine.
+These butterscotch bars are very "butter" scotchy flavored - that's due the morsels more so than the brown sugar butter mixture.

 Don't try and make them in a 13 x 9 - the crust will be too thin.
 And as it is the 11 x 7 will get too cooked on the edges if you don't watch the time or even let them go a tad too long.

 Other than that - they are pretty easy.
-I do hesitate to add them to my list of easy to make cookies, just simply because they take two baking times - the crust and then the batter layer.
+I do hesitate to add them to my list of easy to make cookies , just simply because they take two baking times - the crust and then the batter layer.

 There's a bit of leeway for substituting.
 And you can check that out below.